 I recently led a workshop on Neuro Coaching and Behavior Change within your Organization for the CentralMassachusetts Association for Talent Development (ATD) at Clark University.
 Participation was strong, with great discussion and questions about using compassion and compliance coaching approaches in their organizations.

 I read a lot about Coaching and Behavior Change books as an ICF Certified Executive Coach to keep my skills and approach sharp.
 Whether you are a long-time practicing Coach or simply want to develop coaching skills as a leader of people or HR professional, I highly recommend the follow books.

 Ten years ago I read the book Smart Women Finish Rich, by David Bach.
 He has a revised version coming out on September 18, 2018.
 Ideas presented in the book are appropriate for both men and women.
 Initially I picked up this book to learn about finances and money in my 20’s; however, I used concepts from the book to design a spreadsheet template for setting goals and planning how I want to live my life, professionally and personally.

-With it being back to school season, it is a great time of the year to look at your own development plan!
+The start of the New Year is a great time to look at your own development plan and goals!
 As a lifelong learner, professional in the Learning and coaching fields, and an entrepreneur, I have found it to be critical to invest both time and money into my continued development and learning.
 When it comes to keeping engaged and your skills sharp, finding ways to think about what and how you want to learn next is important.
 Each New Year's Day I write myself a personal development plan.